andymbryant/dream-walker/README.md

 <h1>Dream Walker</h1>
-<p>Dream Walker is a responsive full-stack app that allows users to document their dreams and keep track of their sleeping patterns.</p>
+<p><a href="https://dream-walker.herokuapp.com/">Dream Walker</a> is a responsive full-stack app that allows users to document their dreams and keep track of their sleeping patterns.</p>
 <img src="public/images/dreamwalker-snapshots.png">

 <h2>Introduction</h2>